ellistrickett/bookmark_manager-1/README.md

 1 .
 Show a list of bookmarks:

 As the user,
-So that I can see all my bookmarks,
+So that I can view quickly all my bookmarks,
 I'd like my bookmarks to show in a list

 # Domain Model #